View Amir Alkhraisat's Obituary on SFGate.com and share memories

 Amir Sultan Alkhraisat

-August 8, 1999-January 8, 2020Our beloved son was taken too soon.
+August 8, 1999 - January 8, 2020Our beloved son was taken too soon.
 He was murdered in San Francisco and then burned.
 He was a loving and respectful young man.
 He attended Skyline College and was transferring to City College.
 He was an excellent soccer player who had a deep passion for the game and tremendous skill.
 He loved to cook, eat and try new restaurants.
 He enjoyed video games, playing chess and "chilling" with friends and family.
 He also loved music and singing.
 He had a beautiful soul and sense of humor.
 He is and will be deeply missed by his family and friends.
 He leaves behind his mother (Joan Holsten), his father (Sultan Alkhraisat) and Nana (Eileen Holsten).
-Aunts and uncles: Donna Marconcinin, Catherine and Alan Davary, Jennifer and Jean Holsten.
+Aunts and uncles: Donna Marconcinin, Catherine and Alan Davary, Jennifer and Ron VanKirk, Sultanah, Malek, Munther, Muntaser Alkhraisat plus many more in Jordan and Jean Holsten.
 Cousins: Giovani, Sophia, Gabriella Marconicni, Abigail, Danny VanKirk.
 Amir was loved by many second and third cousins and family far too many to name; however, so much apart of his life was in Jordan and the USA.

 Published in San Francisco Chronicle on Jan.
 30, 2020